Trump Administration Executive Action Tracker

 Designating cartels as terrorist organizations: Names foreign drug cartels as terrorist organizations and expands law enforcement measures and penalties for those organizations and those who participate in their activity.
 Raises the risk that NGOs, including Catholic organizations, that aid undocumented immigrants with services like food or housing may be labeled as supporting “terrorists.”

 Targeting immigrants and communities who help them: Greatly expands immigrant detention facilities.
 Orders the hiring of more border patrol agents; cuts off federal funds to sanctuary states and cities; and denies public benefits to undocumented immigrants.
 Potential massive increases to migrant detention capacity and ICE workforce.
 Threatens to dismantle sanctuary protections by cutting off federal funding to sanctuary states and cities.
-Multiple cities and counties have sued on the grounds that the executive order and DOJ memo threatening to withhold funding from sanctuary cities violate the Constitution and the Administrative Procedure Act.
-They seek a declaration that the executive order is unconstitutional and a permanent injunction on any effort to enforce the provisions withholding funding.
-NETWORK has reached out to Democracy Forward expressing support for their lawsuit.

 “Vetting” immigrants: Requires all agencies to conduct “enhanced alien vetting” to ensure that a person has no “hostile” attitudes toward the U.S. or “terrorist” history.
 This applies to immigrants seeking entry and those already in the U.S. Requires information from the individual’s country of origin and allows for full exclusion of all migrants from non-cooperating countries.
 Threatens serious obstacles to the ability to both enter and remain in the U.S., even for those with otherwise legal status.
 Allows the government to entirely block immigration from selected countries.